Driveby-Studios/KineticSync/README.md

 * **High-Velocity Synchronization:** Optimized for real-time physics state transmission.
 * **CarnageEngine Integration:** Seamlessly modular; designed to be integrated as a plugin via CMake.
 * **C++20 Architecture:** Utilizes modern C++ concepts and patterns for type-safe, performant network contracts.
-* **Proprietary Implementation:** Built for internal use within the DriveBy-Studios ecosystem.

 ## Integration